google-research/tensorflow_constrained_optimization/README.md

 # TensorFlow Constrained Optimization (TFCO)

-TFCO is a library for optimizing inequality-constrained problems in TensorFlow.
+TFCO is a library for optimizing inequality-constrained problems in TensorFlow 1.14 and later (including TensorFlow 2).
 In the most general case, both the objective function and the constraints are represented as `Tensor`s, giving users the maximum amount of flexibility in specifying their optimization problems.
 Constructing these `Tensor`s can be cumbersome, so we also provide helper functions to make it easy to construct constrained optimization problems based on *rates*, i.e. proportions of the training data on which some event occurs (e.g. the error rate, true positive rate, recall, etc).

 For full details, motivation, and theoretical results on the approach taken by this library, please refer to: